Skip to content

 Dress conservation

-See a dress from the collection being prepared for display by conservators Carmela Mollica and Kerryn Wagg.
-This dress was brush-vacuumed and dry cleaned.
+Conservators Carmela Mollica and Kerryn Wagg brush-vacuumed and dry cleaned this dress, preparing it for display.
 Tears in the silk lining were repaired and silk on the sleeves was stabilised.
 Undergarments were constructed before the dress was placed on a mannequin.

 Return to Top